FavWest/mr-robogers-neighborhood/README.md

 Test: "If passed a non-number for the first argument, beepBoop should return non-number message."
 Code: beepBoop("hi");
-Expected Output: "hi \n Divide by cucumber error.
+Expected Output: "hi... ... ...
+Divide by cucumber error.
 Please reinstall universe and reboot."